yo-ren/web/content/jobs/ja/engineer-ios-engineer.md

 Date: 2015-09-30 12:30
 Category: 採用
 Author: Frank
-Slug: ios-engineer
+Slug: senior-ios-engineer
 Lang: ja

 ###Job Description
-**Responsibility:**
+**Responsibilities**

-Responsible of developing iOS Application.
-Creating elegant user experience on the iOS platform, alone with designers and front-end engineers.
-Requires knowledge on Objective C Application Development.
-Familar with Objective Oriented Programming concept.
-Create **wonderful** user experience for shoppers at retail store and convenient stores.
-Engineer at this position will work among a small smart group of person.
+The Senior iOS Engineer will be head of iOS app development.
+This entails creating an elegant user experience on the iOS platform, either individually or in concert with designers and front-end engineers as the project requires.
+Ability to work with Objective C is an absolute necessity, as is familiarity with Object Oriented Programming.
+The objective of this role is to create a wonderful experience for shoppers at retail store and convenient stores.
+This position will also often be working with a small team.

-**Senior Position:**

-A senior front end engineer will also be able to do independent research and design the main front end structure with different framework / technology.

-**Requirements:**

-- Enthusiastic in technology.
+**Requirements**

-- At least 2 years of experience on iOS Development.
+- At least 2 years of experience of iOS development.

-- Extensive knowledge on POD
+- Extensive knowledge of POD

-- Extensive knowledge on customizing the webview
+- Extensive knowledge of webview customization

-- Good Communication Skills
+- Technology enthusiast

+- Strong communication skills

 **Preferable Skills:**

-- Extensive knowledge on Hybrid Development
+- Extensive knowledge of Hybrid Development

-- Understand the concept of MVC with Backbone / Angular
+- Understand the concept of MVC with Backbone.js and/or Angular.js

-- Able to test API
+- Able to test APIs

-- Experience with AliCloud
+- Experience with AliCloud, Git, Markdown

-- Git

-**Additonal Info:**

-- Good English Reading / Writing Skills is perfered.

-- Good to know using MarkDown to write documents.

-###Contact:
+- Written and spoken English proficiency

+**Contact**

-Please send your Resume to the address below:
+Please send your current resume to [hr@yo-ren.com](mailto:hr@yo-ren.com)

-**hr@yo-ren.com**